mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 Connected devices interact with Spoke.Zone in a variety of ways.
 Here are a few:

 - Sending live dashboard data via MQTT
-- Uploading various forms of data files
+- Uploading various types of data files
 - OTA software updates
 - Triggering alerts

-The SDK's client will provide APIs for all of these features.
+The SDK's client will provide a convenient interface for all of these features.

 See https://docs.spoke.zone/ for more information about the platform.